 Any number of optional elements that are used to give labels to specific values.
-The $value_text$ may optionally include any number of br/> directives to indicate new line breaks.
+The $value_text$ may optionally include any number of directives to indicate new line breaks.
+If this is a multilingual survey then the value may also contain language-specific texts (see later section onMultilingual Texts).